sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst.txt

 |CodingEx| **Coding Exercise: Compile Time Error 3**

-Click on the |runbutton| button below to try and run the following code.
+Try and run the following code.
 What is wrong this time?
 Can you fix it?
 After you fix the first error, you may encounter a 2nd error!
 Fix that one too!
 Hints: How do you end a command in Java?
 Also, check for capitalization.

 .. activecode:: sc2error3
    :language: java